As you pack up and head to the beach this summer, reduce your waste and environmental impact with the following tips!

 Sunscreen: every chemical-based product that you buy can harm the environment in one way or another.
 Do your research to find organic, low-chemical, paraben-free, and/or biodegradable sunscreens that are better for your skin and the planet.
 There are a lot of DIY sunscreen recipes floating around online, but be sure to do your research beforehand for this as well.
 Give yourself and your skin a break from the sun by wearing protective clothing, taking breaks in the shade, and drinking plenty of water.

 Swimwear: studies indicate that microfibers in our clothes are poisoning our waterways and food chain on a massive scale (read more here).
 This is why it’s important to choose wisely when it comes to the clothing you’ll be wearing at the beach and in the water this summer.
 If you’re looking for swimwear, some eco-friendly Canadian options are Azura Bay, Bikini Empire, Beth Richards, Bare Beach, Thief&Bandit, Saltwater Collective, Imagine Perry, and Minnow.
 Buying good quality, eco-conscious swimwear that lasts beyond one season is much more sustainable than what’s “new and trendy” for the season (and often cheaply made), which contributes to the fast fashion problem.
 Don’t forget about other beach clothing items as well, like your towel and sandals!
-Choose items made from organic and sustainable materials, and buy as local as you can (and don’t forget you can buy second hand as well!).
+Choose items made from organic and sustainable materials, and buy as locally as you can (and don’t forget you can buy second hand as well!).

 Share the ride: if you’re going for a solo-trip or driving to meet-up with your group, perhaps there’s someone you could share a ride with along the way.
 Use the single-trip matching feature of GoManitoba to post/ look for a trip to and from the beach.
 By carpooling, you are cutting financial costs and emissions.
 If you’re thinking of cycling to the beach (Biking from Birds Hill Park), you can also use GoManitoba see what your route options are and find a cycling buddy!